sr-murthy/continuedfractions/docs/sources/sequences.rst

    F_1 = \left(\frac{0}{1}, \frac{1}{1}\right)

-The fractional elements of :math:`F_n` are written in ascending order of magnitude.
+The elements of :math:`F_n` are written in ascending order of magnitude.
 The first five Farey sequences are listed below:

 .. math::